snowplow-archive/snowplow.github.com/_posts/2015-12-02-data-modeling-in-spark-exploring-spark-sql.md

 <img src="/assets/img/blog/2015/05/spark_logo.png" style="height:120px">

-The event stream is a log of all that has happened in a business up to a certain point in time.
-Data modeling is a critical step in the pipeline because it's where business logic gets applied to that data.
-The output is a dataset that is meaningful to an end user in the business.
-Because the actual event stream remains untouched, it's possible to revisit and reverse earlier decisions.
-For instance, it's common to update what we know about the past based on information we received since.
+Data modeling is a critical step in the Snowplow pipeline: it's the stage at which business logic gets applied to the data.
+The event stream describes all that has happened up to a certain point in time, but it needs to be transformed before it becomes meaningful to an end user in the business.
+Because the logic gets applied at a later stage, it remains possible to revisit and iterate on earlier decisions.

+Most Snowplow users do their data modeling in SQL using our open source tool [SQL Runner][sql-runner] or a BI tool such a [Looker][looker].
+We hope Spark will turn out to be a great addition to the data modeling toolkit.

+Excited?
 Let's get started!

 <!--more-->